guillemalomar/globalcon/README.md

 [logo2]: documentation/UI.png "ClassificationAutomation"

+![alt text][logo3]

+[logo3]: documentation/DiplomaExample.png "DiplomaExample"

 ### Explanation

-This project consists in a calculator that will be used to evaluate global sets in following GlobalCons.
+This project consists in a few tools related to the GlobalCon event.
+A calculator that will be used to evaluate global sets in following GlobalCons, and a diploma creator for the competitors in the event.

 ## Using the application